Lucky2DoLLars/01.Statistical-Model/KNN-classifier-decision-boundary.md

 ![](/image/knn_scatter_plot.png)<!-- -->

-## decision boundary of KNN classifier
+## Decision boundary of KNN classifier

 we plot decision boundary of KNN classifier.
 Since it is non-parametric method, there needs to form grid to plot decision boundary.